dennis-yew/Dennis-Yew.github.io/README.md

-# Welcome to My Blog🌟
+## Welcome to My Blog🌟

 Welcome to my personal blog on GitHub!
-This blog is where I share my work, projects, daily life, and technology insights.
+This blog is where I share my work, projects, daily life, and technology insights.[Chinese](./README_zh.md)

 ## What You'll Find Here🚀